Skip to Content

 About 15 minutes outside of town is Castle Creek Winery.
 This Moab winery offers picturesque views of the Colorado River that you can’t beat!

-I was lucky enough to see both wineries on my trip to Moab, and I’d highly recommend them.
+I was lucky enough to see both wineries on my first trip to Moab, and I’d highly recommend them.
 So if you’re wondering what to do in Moab for adults-only or even for a girls’ trip, visiting a winery is a great option!

-18. Moab Brewery
+19. Moab Brewery

 Let’s talk about another favorite: local beer!
 The Moab Brewery is the only microbrewery in the area, and it’s a favorite amongst locals and travelers alike.